hcarvalhoalves/python-package-template/README.md

 ## Dependencies

-You put the required packages `REQUIREMENTS`:
+You add the required packages to `REQUIREMENTS`:

 ```
 django<1.6
 django-filter
 ```

-Some of the listed packages might not exist in PyPi though.
-In this case, you can specify the tarball location in `REQUIREMENT_LINKS`.
+Some of the requirements might not exist in PyPi, or you want to override the egg used.
+In this case, you can specify the tarball location in `REQUIREMENTS_LINKS`.
 For instance, to install my version of `django-filter` from GitHub, I would add:

 ```
 http://github.com/hcarvalhoalves/django-filter/tarball/master#egg=django-filter